 Standard deviation represents the technical foundation for effective online trading.
-Some of the greatest challenges that traders face is understanding the best time to enter the market, and how to foresee possible trend reversals.
-With this in mind, one of the most useful concepts is the so-called “standard deviation”.
+Some of the greatest challenges that traders face is understanding the best time to enter the market and how to foresee possible trend reversals.
+With this in mind, one of the most useful concepts is standard deviation.

-This volatility indicator can have a great impact on investment strategies because it allows traders to better understand the up-and-down movements of the market, that is, movements that might prompt investors to enter a trade either too early or too late.
+This volatility indicator can have a great impact on investment strategies because it allows traders to better understand the up-and-down movements of the market that might prompt investors to enter a trade either too early or too late.
 Whereas more daring traders may be comfortable with an investment strategy that opts for above-average volatility, more conservative traders may not.

 The standard deviation indicator measures market volatility and is used in statistics to describe the variability or dispersion of a set of data around the average.
 In technical analysis, it describes the price variability relative to a moving average (typically calculated at 20 days).
 The higher the standard deviation, the more unstable or volatile the market.

 On the contrary, the lower the standard deviation, the more stable and steady the market; in other words, the price bars are very close to the moving average.
 It is a well-known fact, however, that market dynamics are characterised by an alternation of stable periods and peaks in activity.

 The main interpretation of the standard deviation indicator is simple: if its value is too low – that is, if the market is completely stable – it is reasonable to expect a surge in activity in the near future.
 If, on the contrary, the indicator value is extremely high, the level of activity will likely slow down.
 Therefore, this information can alert traders to an imminent market entry opportunity.

 Another use of the standard deviation in trading is to confirm upward or downward trends: as a rule, the market is less volatile during an upward trend, whereas during a downward trend or a market crash, you can witness high volatility due to an explosive volume of sale orders (also known as panic selling) initiated by investors.